rahulrai-in/thecloudblog/tcb/content/post/Simplifying Terraform Deployments with Ansible - Part 2/index.md

     └── host_vars
 ```

-The folder named _tf_ will contain the Terraform plan and the folder named _vars_ will contain the variable values for the staging and production environments.
-Let's start populating the files now.
+The folders are now ready to be populated with relevant files.
+Let's start adding them now.

-## Terraform Plan
+## Terraform Configurations

 Create a file named _main.tf_ inside the folder _tf_.
-Add the following [HCL syntax code](https://www.terraform.io/docs/configuration/syntax.html) to the file which will create an Azure Container Registry.
+Add the following configuration code to the file which will create an Azure Resource Group and an Azure Container Registry within the resource group.

 ```tf
 terraform {